Zaros utilizes Chainlink Streams Lookup to perform the logic to fill orders, but the current implementation has a critical issue.

 Zaros decided to implement the version with the native token, as it is shown here:

-is going to be always 0.
-This will make the transaction revert and cause a DoS to fillOffchainOrders
+The problem is: the current contract that calls this function doesn't accept ETH, therefore msg.value is going to be always 0.
+This will make the transaction revert and cause a DoS to fillOffchainOrdersand fillMarketOrder

-Let's analyse from where the verifyReport
+Let's analyse from where the verifyReportis called:

-therefore once the project is deployed on Arbitrum, the project will not be able to fill any order.
+During this flow, no functions are marked payable therefore once the project is deployed on Arbitrum, the project will not be able to fill any order.

 The sponsor, after the contest began, revealed that they have a "special" arrangement with Chainlink.
 However, this information was not disclosed as a Known Issue, and Chainlink does not mention the possibility of "special deals" with protocols.

 Additionally, there is no "special" smart contract used in the project for the chainlink verifier.
-As a result, the current implementation is flawed because msg.value
+As a result, the current implementation is flawed because msg.value is passed as zero to the Chainlink verifier.

 The data stream will not provide the requested data.
-Causing DoS in the mechanism to fillOrders
+Causing DoS in the mechanism to fillOrders.

 Manual Review